 In short, the companies pay to advertise these “special” offers and the government neither vets nor takes any responsibility for the offers being valid, let alone legal or non-fraudulent.
 They simply suggest that everyone needs to read the fine-print and do their own research to see if the offer is suitable.
-Both the government and the advertiser must be aware that few people do this and that may older people do not even have the skills to do this.
+Both the government and the advertiser must be aware that few people do this and that many older people do not even have the skills to do it.

 It would be good to know now if the revenue from these ads goes directly into this program or into consolidated revenue where it can be used for anything – including one of the biggest government expenses – pork-barreling.

 Electricity companies are not interest in you once you sign up (unless you’re late with a payment).
 Every single utility company has one objective – sign up new customers by any and all means available.
 They rely upon “customer loyalty” – which isn’t loyalty at all, but a kind of ennui brought about by the bewildering number and complexity of deals available.
-Yes, government regulation has made it easy to switch.
-What it hasn’t done is make it easy understand what you’re signing up for and whether it is real or smoke and mirrors.
+Yes, government regulation has made it easier to switch.
+What it hasn’t done is make it easier tp understand what you’re signing up for and whether it is real or smoke and mirrors.

 I urge holders of the card to be very careful about any “special” offers received.
 The card does however, retain some value through the small discounts provided at various retail and service centers.